 It doesn’t matter if you have huge chunks to invest or need to start small; if you’re considering a Robo Advisor, you need to make sure that you’re getting the best value for your money.
 This is even more important when you’re starting small.

 When looking for Robo Advisors that are ideal for young investors or people with smaller amounts to invest, we focused on the following key factors:

 - Low or no management fees

-- Features available to lower investment amounts
+- Features available for lower investment amounts

 If you’re thinking about starting small, the first thing you need to consider is the minimum deposit required by the Robo Advisor.
 If you don’t meet the required minimum deposit, then you’ll be unable to open an account in the first place.

 Most robo advisors require a minimum deposit, and the amount can range from a few hundred to tens of thousands of dollars.
 In order to find the best service for you, you’ll definitely need to consider this.

 The good news is that there are robo advisors with no minimum deposit requirements, which is ideal for small investors.
 However, the service might add additional account charges if the required monthly contribution to the investment account is not met.

 The level of management fees applied is always an important issue to consider, and it becomes even more so when your total investment amount is at a lower level.
 That means you need to look carefully at how these management fees are charged before signing up.